xoseperez/xbee2mqtt/README.md

 **routes** dictionary defines the topics map.
 Set **publish_undefined_topic** False to filter out topics not defined in the routes dictionary.
 If it's True and the route is not defined it will be mapped to a topic defined by the **default_topic_pattern**.
+For every defined route a subscription to the same route plus "/set" will be done.
+If the route maps to a digital port in the remote radio you can change its status to OUTPUT LOW ot OUTPUT HIGH by publishing a 0 or a 1 to this topic.

 ### radio